amchaney/karaoke/_pages/about.md

 entertainment choice for your next event.
 Let your teammates and friends let loose their inner rock stars!

-### Live Band Prices from $2000
+### ~~Live Band Prices from $2000~~

-Celebrate with an occasion to remember for life in Austin, TX.
+~~Celebrate with an occasion to remember for life in Austin, TX.
-Get in touch for detailed pricing and availability.
+Get in touch for detailed pricing and availability.~~

 For footage from prior gigs, please check out our [promo on youtube](https://youtu.be/FkTBR3nz8a4) or our [Facebook](https://www.facebook.com/atxkaraoke) page.

 ### Contact us!

+Update 7 Sept 2023 - We are currently on a hiatus while some band members focus on other pursuits.
+I'm leaving our contact info here, if you have a referral from a friend of ours please feel free to get in touch and I'll see what I can do!

 Send us an email at [DJ Beep Code](mailto:djbeepcode@gmail.com?subject=[karaoke]%20Availability%20Inquiry) or a message on Twitter at [@beepdj](https://twitter.com/beepdj).